-The goal of the Illinois Works Pre-apprenticeship Program is to provide grants to community-based organizations (including an accredited public college or university) or coalitions throughout the State that will recruit, prescreen, and provide pre-apprenticeship skills training.
-Successful grantees will also be expected to provide pathways and manage the transition from the pre-apprenticeship program to a full apprenticeship program in construction and the building trades.
+The Illinois Works Pre-apprenticeship Program provides grants to community-based organizations (including an accredited public college or university) or coalitions throughout the State that will recruit, prescreen, provide pre-apprenticeship skills training, and transition participants to U.S. Department of Labor (DOL) Registered Apprenticeship Programs.
+Successful grantees are expected to provide pathways and manage the transition from the pre-apprenticeship program to a full apprenticeship program in construction and the building trades.